National Guard deploys to Miami Correctional to cover staffing

 Frye said it is unknown how long National Guard units will be stationed at the prison.
 He said IDOC was not releasing to the number of deployed units for safety reasons.

-Guardsmen are currently also station at the correctional facilities in Pendleton and Westville.
+Guardsmen are currently also stationed at the correctional facilities in Pendleton and Westville.

 The IDOC Training Division conducted two-day training sessions to prepare the guard members for their assignments.
 All aspects of the training were designed to provide operational awareness during temporary assignments.